Skip to content

 Bob Cowley

-Bob Cowley: Bob believes that Track & Sign is the perfect way to reconnect people of all ages with the natural world around them.
-Beyond that, a good understanding of this skill is a particularly valuable asset for any professional ecologist, zoological researcher or student.
+Bob Cowley believes that Track & Sign is a great way to reconnect people of all ages with the natural world around them.
+Beyond that, a good understanding of this skill is an invaluable asset for any professional ecologist, zoological researcher, or student.
 As a result, Bob is passionate about spreading the awareness and knowledge of this ancient skill.
-So in addition to teaching a series of formal courses for the Mammal Society throughout the UK, Bob leads workshops and walks for a variety of other national and local organisations, and all age-groups from primary school to pensioners.

 Kim Cabrera